-Classic Indian chicken tikka kebabs meet tacos!
-Cooks up quickly on the bbq or under your oven broiler, then served on tortillas with yogurt sauce and greens.
+These Indian inspired chicken tikka kebabs cook up quickly on the bbq or under your oven broiler.
+Enjoy them as is or served on tortillas with yogurt sauce and greens.

-If it's Tuesday, it must be time for tacos!
-These Chicken Tikka Tacos bring classic Indian flavours to taco night, with easy and quick chicken skewers that can be cooked on the bbq or under the broiler in the oven.
+These chicken tikka kebabs bring classic Indian flavours with easy and quick chicken skewers that can be cooked on the bbq or under the broiler in the oven.

-I love to combine different flavours with tacos and these Indian-inspired tacos are a perfect example of that.
-Classic chicken tikka kebabs, garnished simply with lettuce, cucumber and cilantro, then served with a dollop of cooling yogurt sauce.
+Enjoy these kebabs as is or as a taco, garnished simply with lettuce, cucumber and cilantro, then served with a dollop of cooling yogurt sauce.

 What is Chicken Tikka?